 First of all, as noted above, a spouse who is obligated to pay spousal support cannot reduce or eliminate support by voluntarily quitting work.
 A judge can react by simply imputing income to the out-of-work spouse.
 However, if the paying spouse is legitimately fired and is unable to find employment for many months, a judge may reduce spousal support accordingly.
 Likewise, if the paying spouse receives an involuntary reduction in pay, he or she can petition the court for a reduced support order.

-If a paying spouse voluntarily takes a new job which involves a reduction in pay, a judge is free to impute income at the previous salary without finding that the paying spouse acted in bad faith.
+If a paying spouse voluntarily takes a new job that involves a reduction in pay, a judge is free to impute income at the previous salary without finding that the paying spouse acted in bad faith.
 In one key case, a pharmacist walked away from his job to attend medical school.
 Even though the Court of Appeals found that his action was a good-faith attempt to increase his earning capacity, the court held that it was permissible to impute income at his prior salary for spousal support purposes.
 The Supreme Court of California upheld this line of reasoning.
 To summarize, a paying spouse who voluntarily reduces his or her income may find that a judge simply imputes income to him or her at the level previously earned.

 Increasing Spousal Support